Woofshahenzup/Pupjibaro/README.en.md

-on linux, so it has a number of assistants and applications that make it easier to use, translated in a 95% spanish( we keep continue in translate process ) The remastering was done by two known users in the puppy spanish universe as developers other major versions in Spanish, josejp2424 and nilsonmorales, one Salvatodoran and other Argentine, made society and created this remaster with some variants of the original detailed below.
+on linux, so it has a number of assistants and applications that make it easier to use, translated in a 95% spanish( we keep continue in translate process ) The remastering was done by two known users in the puppy spanish universe as developers other major versions in Spanish, josejp2424 and nilsonmorales, one Salvadoran and other Argentine, made society and created this remaster with some variants of the original detailed below.